On the k-Independence Required by Linear Probing and Minwise Independence: Multiply-Shift hashing

-We show that the simplest and fastest known universal hashing schemes have bad expected performance when used for linear probing on some of the most realistic structured data.
-This result is inspired by negative experimental findings from \cite{thorup12kwise}.
+Our result is inspired by negative experimental findings from \cite{thorup12kwise}.
 The essential form of the schemes considered have the following basic form: we want to hash $\ell_{in}$-bit keys into $\ell_{out}$-bit indices.
 Here $\ell_{in}\geq\ell_{out}$, and the indices are used for the linear probing array.
-For the typical case of a half full table, we have $2^{\ell_{out}}=m\approx 2 n$.
-In particular, $m>n$.
+For the typical case of a half full table, we have $2^{\ell_{out}}=t\approx 2 n$.
+In particular, $t>n$.

 Depending on details of the scheme, for some $\ell\geq \ell_{in},\ell_{out}$, we pick a random multiplier $a\in [2^\ell]$, and compute